 Spaghetti is a tool that can be used to integrate information about detected peptides from proteins with existing structural and sequence data.
 In addition to providing a tool for visualization, the tool can be used to help determine why certain peptides are detected and certain region of protein molecules are found in many detected peptides and others are not.

 Proteins are normally denatured prior to digestion for proteomic analysis.
 This denaturation raises questions as to the relevance of any prior three dimensional structure.
 Visualization of the relationship between known three dimensional structure and detected fragments may prove useful in seeing where denaturation may be incomplete and the dimensional structure may affect digestion and detected peptides.
-By integrating several sources of information about protein structure with information about peptides detected by proteomic studies spaghetti allows examination of regions of proteins which have many detected fragments as well as of regions where few or no peptides are detected.
+By integrating several sources of information about protein structure with information about peptides detected by proteomic studies spaghetti allows examination of regions of proteins which have many detected fragments as well as the characteristics of regions where few or no peptides are detected.

 acknowledgements